-Okay, I have really looked forward to sit down and write this article because this is a subject I was really curious to find out.
+Okay, I have really been looking forward to sitting down and writing this article because this is a subject I am really curious to find out more about.

-You properly have seen many SEOs talk about how updating your old content can help with your rankings right? – But what is the logic to that and how might the machine understand text and content when is edited?
+You have probably seen many SEOs talking about how updating your old content can help with your rankings, right? – But what is the logic to that and how does the machine (Google) understand text and content when it is edited?

 That is what we are here to find out.

 What are the SEOs saying about updating old content?

 To answer the above question why not start with the overall question and make a search for that on Google and see what we will find out:

 Let’s start with the featured snippet from our friend Neil Patel.